ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 ## 3. Implementation

 In this section, we will introduce how to achieve dual-arm collaborative object transportation.
-The process can be divided into three main steps: scene setup, task planning, and motion planning.
+It can be divided into three main steps: scene setup, task planning, and motion planning.

 ### 3.1 Scene Setup
 Here, we will set the initial position and target location of the object to be grasped, as well as the fixed positions of any obstacles.
 Additionally, the positions of the two robots need to be defined.
 Typically, the robots are placed at a slightly greater distance from each other to prevent collisions while grasping the same object.

-In this case, the first three elements of Q represent the displacement coordinates along the x, y, and z axes, while the last four elements represent the rotation angles using quaternions.
-Additionally, setting `contact` to 1 enables collision detection.
+In this case, the first three elements of **Q** represent the displacement coordinates along the x, y, and z axes, while the last four elements represent the rotation angles using quaternions.
+Additionally, setting **contact** to 1 enables collision detection.

 ```PHP
 _obstacle (bin1){ type:ssBox, size:[0.2 0.2 0.1 .01], contact:1 Q:<[ -0, 0, 0.5, 1, 0, .0, 0]> color:[0.9, 0.9, 0.9, 1]}